The New Tariff Regime: How the Trump Administration Is Upending the Global Trade Order

 The innovation, use and experience, and exchange of new and emerging technologies today are influenced by the role that China plays in global politics and economy.
 This panel brings together experts of the Chinese political economy and law and society in a conversation to discuss the political, economic, security, and social dimensions and complexities of technology in China’s internationalization during times of global tensions.
 Topics covered will include the institutional foundations of China’s technological development, technology governance and industrial policy, global technology competition, and legal technology and societal impacts in today’s China.

-This panel will feature Roselyn Hsueh, Professor of Political Science at Temple University and Visiting Scholar at the Berkeley Economy and Society Initiative; John Minnich, Assistant Professor of International Political Economy at the London School of Economics and Politics; and Rachel E. Stern, Professor of Law and Political Science at U.C.
+This panel will feature Mark Dallas, Professor of Political Science and Science, Technology, and Society at Union College; Roselyn Hsueh, Professor of Political Science at Temple University and Visiting Scholar at the Berkeley Economy and Society Initiative; and Rachel E. Stern, Professor of Law and Political Science at U.C.
 Berkeley.
-AnnaLee Saxenian, Professor in the School of Information, will moderate.
+AnnaLee Saxenian, Professor in the School of Information, will chair and moderate.

 Matrix On Point is a discussion series promoting focused, cross-disciplinary conversations on today’s most pressing issues.
 Offering opportunities for scholarly exchange and interaction, each Matrix On Point features the perspectives of leading scholars and specialists from different disciplines, followed by an open conversation.
 These thought-provoking events are free and open to the public.